Royals snap seven-game losing skid, beat Indians 8-6

 Santana hit a two-run homer in the first and León had a solo shot in the second to stake Cleveland to a 3-0 lead, but Merrifield answered with a three-run blast onto the left-field porch in the third.

+“Merrifield is a really, really, really good hitter,” McKenzie said.
+“I made a mistake and he capitalized on it.”

 Lindor put the Indians back in front 5-3 in the bottom of the third with a two-run homer, plating César Hernández.
-Lindor has a .500 career average against Junis with five home runs and 14 RBIs in 36 at-bats.

-Kansas City tied the score again with two runs in the seventh.
-Nicky Lopez reached on a fielder’s choice that scored Matt Reynolds, then came around on Gallagher’s RBI double off Cal Quantrill.
+Kansas City tied the score again in the seventh as Lopez reached on a fielder’s choice that scored Matt Reynolds, then came around on Gallagher’s RBI double.

 Cleveland manager Terry Francona missed his 28th game because of season-long gastrointestinal issues that required surgery.